Dictionary » Positive Words » Mirthful – Meaning, Definition, Synonyms and Antonyms

 7. Can a moment or event be mirthful?

-Yes!
-You can describe a moment, gathering, or event as mirthful if it’s full of joyful energy and laughter.
+Yes.
+You can describe a moment, gathering, or event as mirthful if it has a joyful atmosphere and people are laughing or enjoying themselves.

 Explore more M words: